D4V3Z02/4ConnectAI/README.md

 You can build Linux or Windows distributions with the build_linux.sh and build_windows.sh scripts.
 The scripts use PyInstaller for the build-process.

+## Configuration

+Configurations like search depth can be configured in the settings.pyx.
+This requires a recompilation with cython afterwards.
+The sound and music volume can be also configure in the connectfour.ini (which requires no recompilation).

 ## Usage